mykehsd/symfony-docs/jobeet/day04.md

 === See you Tomorrow

-Today, we have described some design patterns used by symfony.
+Today, we have described some design patterns used by Symfony2.
 Hopefully the project directory structure now makes more sense.
 We have played with the templates by manipulating the layout and the template files.
 We have also made them a bit more dynamic thanks to slots and actions.